 State, in respect of each person who was a Director during the previous financial year, the total of the remuneration and the value of other benefits received by those Directors from the Society during that year and state the number of employees or former employees of the Society who during the year received remuneration and any other benefits in their capacity as employees, the value of which exceeded $100,000 and state the number of such employees and former employees in brackets of $10,000;

-The name of any Director who was during the previous year or who has been, between the end of the previous year and the date on which the Summary of the Annual Report is dispatched to Members, appointed as a director, officer, or trustee of any entity which provides Industry Good Activities and which the Society promotes or funds;
+The name of any Director who was during the previous year appointed as a director, officer, or trustee of any entity which provides Industry Good Activities and which the Society promotes or funds;

-Performance measurement report;

-Summary of contracts entered into and research undertaken or commissioned in the past year;

-Summary of information disseminated in the past Year;
+Statement of service performance;

 An assessment by the Board of the practical benefits which the research undertaken in the previous year has had or is likely to create for the dairy industry, whether the Board considers those benefits to be appropriate by reference to the expenditure made in relation to them and if not, why (if applicable) the Board has continued to fund such research;

 Activity plan for the following year.

-Expenditure plan for the following Year.
+A summary of the budget for the following Year.

-Nothing in Rules 24.1(d) and (e) or (f) shall apply to information if and so long as that information has greater value to the Society if it is kept confidential than if it is disseminated to Members.
+24.2 Nothing in Rules 24.1(d), (e), (f), (g) or (h) shall apply to information if and so long as that information has greater value to the Society if it is kept confidential than if it is disseminated to Members.
 In such circumstances, the Society must report:

 The existence of the research commissioned; and